vmware/container-service-extension/docs/ENT-PKS.md

 [work around](https://docs.vmware.com/en/vCloud-Director/9.7/rn/vmware-vcloud-director-for-service-providers-97-release-notes.html)
 * Command `vcd cse node info` on native K8 clusters is broken when Enterprise PKS is part of CSE set-up
-* Command `vcd cse create cluster` on native ovdc(s) when executed by sys-admin is broken.
 * Once `vcd cse cluster resize` is run on Enterprise PKS based clusters, commands `vcd cse cluster info` and `vcd cse cluster list` on those resized clusters will begin to display incomplete results.
 This is an issue from Enterprise PKS.